April 2014 Mon Tue Wed Thu Fri Sat Sun 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 Here are some of our featured acting graduates:

 - Simon Bennett – Head of Drama at South Pacific Pictures

-- Kate Louise Elliot – Artistic Director of Centrepoint Theatre
+- Kate Louise Elliot – former Artistic Director of Centrepoint Theatre

 - Natalie Medlock – Silo Theatre Ensemble Project